testdouble/mocktail/README.md

 * **Fewer hoops to jump through**: [`Mocktail.of_next(type)`] avoids the need for dependency injection by returning a Mocktail of the type the next time `Type.new` is called.
-You can inject a fake into use production code in one line.
+You can inject a fake into production code in one line.
 * **Fewer false test passes**: Arity of arguments and keyword arguments of faked methods is enforced—no more tests that keep passing after an API changes